ehrpg/qstar/docs/index.md

 Characters are not improved by experience but by spending time and money.
 Money can buy time at the gym, implants and most importantly training lessons for skills.

+Downgrading abilities may only be done at the GMs discretion, or as a temporary or permanent effect from adventuring (such as scars, wounds, etc.).

 Improving an ability costs: